men on a hillside overlooking Petra. This is not one of my photos. However, it is a great image that captures

 Africa and beyond.

-assistance and support over the years.
 They are keen, resourceful, and I've always enjoyed hanging out with

-Many website visitors want to see polaroid-like images of tribal bedouin and skim over background on
+Many website visitors want to see polaroid-like images of tribal bedouin and skim over background

-the ancient or modern Middle East.
+on the ancient or modern Middle East.

 Others are more inclined to appreciate clear explanations for how we understand processes of